raviriley/raviriley.github.io/_posts/2019-09-15-college-advice.markdown

 Do a few things and do them well over doing many things and being okay at all of them.
 Do not spread yourself too thin.

 Everything you want to include on college apps must be done before November of your senior year.

+## Email
+**MAKE A SEPARATE EMAIL FOR YOUR COLLEGE BOARD ACCOUNT!**

+Before the first time you have to give your email address to the College Board, make a new email address dedicated to college-related stuff.
+For most people, the 10th grade PSAT is the first time the College Board asks for your email.
+This will save your inbox from the massive amount of emails you will receive.
+If you make a new email account before or near the start of 11th grade, you may still have a chance of saving your inbox.

+Don't use this specially dedicated email account for college *applications*, as your important emails from colleges could get lost in the huge amount of mail flooding that inbox.
+Optionally, make *another* email account specifically for college applications.
+This may seem extra, but I wish I had done this because my inbox has so many emails from colleges flooding it that I sometimes miss the important stuff.

 ## SAT